tapis-project/ml-hub-rust/README.md

 # Welcome to Tapis ML Hub! 🐂

-Tapis ML Hub (henceforth, ML Hub) is a suite of services designed to facilitate model and dataset discovery and download, and programatically building up and deploying inference servers and training systems for Machine Learning/Artificial Intelligence models.
-ML Hub is deployed as a set of
+Tapis ML Hub is a suite of services designed to facilitate model and dataset discovery and download, and programatically building up and deploying inference servers and training systems for Machine Learning/Artificial Intelligence models.

 ## Local Devevelopment Setup 🚧